couchbaselabs/iOS-WorkerBee/README.md

+⚠️ This repo is obsolete.
+It was used for Couchbase Lite 1.x testing.

 ## Couchbase Lite Workflow Test App

 This iOS app is a shell for long-running workflow tests of the [Couchbase Lite][1] framework.